 Read about how I experienced the magic of the night-time in Kaziranga.

-My journeys involve bad roads.
+4) My trips involve bad roads.

 And sometimes hard beds and dirty toilets.
 The upside of having lived and worked in remote parts of Uttar Pradesh for a couple of years is that I’ve probably already experienced the worst hotel beds, bumpy roads and dirty toilets (or lack of any toilets) that one can possibly come across in India.
 These experiences have undoubtedly increased my resilience and ability to live with minimal facilities (while also making me fastidious about cleanliness!).
 The good part is that I’ve never come across as bad conditions in any of my travels since then (or perhaps I just know what to go for, and not, much better now).

-I mix exploratory travel with peaceful staycations.
+5) I mix exploratory travel with staycations.

 While I love exploratory travel, I’ve also often felt the need and urge to simply get to a picturesque place and relax.
 There have been times I’ve not even stepped out of the house because I didn’t feel the need to, and loved being in bed or in the verandah, surrounded by nature, calm and solitude, to read, think, write, unwind.
 However, this is not all that I seek from travel, every time.